Rob Jungklas

 Rob Jungklas is an American, Memphis, Tennessee-based musician, singer and songwriter.

 Jungklas worked in the Memphis-based music circuit for 15 years before signing a deal with Manhattan Records and releasing the album Closer to the Flame in 1986.
+The album made it to #102 on the Billboard 200 in 1986.
 The album contained the minor hit "Make It Mean Something," which reached #86 on the Billboard Hot 100.
 Another song, "Boystown," had a video directed by Godley & Creme (in the same rapid-jump-cut style of their video for Wang Chung's "Everybody Have Fun Tonight").
 "Hello Heaven," another song on the album, appeared on the soundtrack of the 1987 movie The Principal.

-Jungklas recorded a second album that was not released; Jungklas later released the album through his own website under the title Wrestle With Angels.
+Jungklas recorded a second album with Manhattan that was not released; Jungklas later released the album through his own website under the title Wrestle With Angels.
 He then moved to RCA Records, where his album Work Songs for a New Moon was released in 1989.
 The album was not a commercial success, and he left the label.

-Jungklas then left the music business; he married, earned a college degree and got a job teaching English and science at the Hutchison School in Memphis.
+Jungklas then left the music business, continuing to record music independently.
+He married, earned a college degree and got a job teaching English and science at the Hutchison School in Memphis.
 He later moved to St. George's Independent School in Collierville, Tennessee to work as a 7th grade science teacher.

-Jungklas began playing music again in 2001, and released the album Arkadelphia in 2003 on Memphis-based label Madjack Records.
+Jungklas returned to the industry in 2001, and released the album Arkadelphia in 2003 on Memphis-based label Madjack Records.
 Its blues-based sound was a major departure from his rock-oriented 1980s releases.
 Jungklas played several shows opening for Lucinda Williams in support of the album.
-Jungklas released another blues-based album, Gully, in 2007.
-In August 2010, he released Mapping the Wreckage.
-Madjack released Jungklas' The Spirit And The Spine in November 2013.
+On Madjack Records, Jungklas released another blues-based album, Gully, in 2007, followed by Mapping the Wreckage, The Spirit and the Spine, and Blackbirds.
+He has since returned to releasing music independently, the latest being December (2025).

 Jungklas said that while he's proud of his pop-oriented work in the 1980s, "in my mind, I'm really a blues artist ... folk and blues.
 People might roll their eyes when I say that.
 But in my head, that's what it is."